framely/community/docs/guide/pingpong.md

 Now let's add language-related aspects:

-1. Switch to language layer by selecting a language from the topbar.
+1. Switch to language layer by selecting a language from the language selector in the upper-left corner of the Build area.
 In this case, we will switch to English side, so select **EN** in the language dropdown menu.

    ::: thumbnail
    ![switch pingpong en](/images/guide/pingpong/switch_pingpong_en.png)